Mortgage

 To obtain a purchase mortgage.
 Lenders are usually required to have a full appraisal of a property before approving a home loan.

 To refinance your mortgage.
 In most cases, a full appraisal is required for a refinance.
 However, if your refinance loan is under $400,000 you may be allowed to skip the appraisal and use a BPO instead.
-If you have an FHA or VA loan, you may be eligible for streamlined refinance that doesn’t require an appraisal.
+If you have an FHA loan or VA loan, you may be eligible for streamlined refinance that doesn’t require an appraisal.

 callout-icon